 If you notice oil leaking out of the engine, this is an indication that the levels are going to be low.
 If the leak is small, you might be able to keep up with it for a short time by adding more oil until you can have it checked out.

 However, leaks can suddenly turn into a massive problem, leaving you stranded if the engine runs too low on oil.
-Plus, you don’t want to chance driving with the wrong amount of oil in the engine.
+Plus, you don’t want to take a chance driving with the wrong amount of oil in the engine.
 Fixing the leak is going to be much cheaper than replacing an engine.

 3. Sluggish Performance

 If you are paying close attention to your car engine, you will notice when something isn’t right.
-When the engine is running smoothly, it’s responsive, quiet and ready to go.
+When the engine is running smoothly, it’s responsive, quiet, and ready to go.

 However, as the oil levels drop, the performance of the engine is going to suffer.
 The faster you notice the change, the better your chances of resolving it before damage happens.

 Because motor oil is used as a lubricant for the metal components, any lack of oil can cause excessive friction.
 This friction causes the engine to overheat.

 At first, the temperature may go up slightly, giving you time to respond.
 However, as the oil levels continue to drop, overheating will become inevitable, leaving you with permanent damage.